buiilding/Nova-Voice/README.md

-# Nova Voice - Distributed Real-Time Speech Processing Pipeline for voice typing and live subtitle
+# Nova Voice - Distributed Real-Time Speech Processing Pipeline for Voice Typing and Live Subtitle

 **A production-ready, horizontally scalable speech-to-text and translation system built with microservices architecture**